-The good news is you have a lot of flexibility.
+When it comes to automating abandoned cart reminders, you have a lot of flexibility.
 There are several ways to set up timely and relevant push notifications to reel customers back in to complete their purchases.
-We provide three tools to accomplish this:

 Instead of sending a generic boilerplate message such as “you have items in your cart," you could, for example, send “Those sunglasses will look great on you - snap them up before they sell out.”
 If the initial reminder doesn’t bring them back, you can also use tags to offer discounts on the second and third follow-up notifications to further entice them to buy.